Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Simulating binary-BH inspirals with |KETJU|

 \section{Simulating binary-BH inspirals with \verb|KETJU|}

-We provide further details here on our simulation setup and inclusion of DM self-interactions.
+We provide further details here on our simulation setup.
 Firstly, we use the obtained density profiles to distribute the DM particles.
-This is done as follows: The mass of DM within a given radius is determined by integrating the density profile
+This is done as follows: the mass of DM within a given radius is determined by integrating the density profile

 Using the relation $M(r) = m_{\rm{DM}}\,N(r)$, where $m_{\rm{DM}}$ is the mass of a DM clump, we then calculate the number of DM particles at radius $r$, denoted as $N(r)$.
 Using the density profiles, we distribute DM clumps within a non-periodic comoving box, with sizes of $\sim 1\times10^8\,r_s$ for CDM and $\sim 7 \times10^4\,r_s$ for SIDM, respectively.
 We choose different box sizes to ensure similar particle numbers in the simulation, as the central density of CDM spike is $\sim 4$ orders of magnitude larger.
 For CDM, we set $m_{\rm{DM}} \sim 10^{-3} M_{\odot}$, while for SIDM, we use $m_{\rm{DM}}$ in the range of $10^{-7}$--$10^{-9}\;M_{\odot}$.
 A larger value of $m_{\rm{DM}}$ is chosen for CDM due to the higher density of the CDM spike profile.
 These choices ensure that the total number of DM clumps remains around $\sim \mathcal{O}(1000)$ in all cases, allowing for a fair comparison between CDM and SIDM.
-Simulating the modified \verb|KETJU| code with an SIDM environment for a merger time of $\tau_{\rm{merge}} \sim 4$ years requires approximately 3 days using 1 CPU cores of an Intel(R) Xeon(R) Gold 5416S.
+Simulating the modified \verb|KETJU| code with an SIDM environment for a merger time of $\tau_{\rm{merge}} \sim 4$ years requires approximately 3 days using 1 CPU core of an Intel(R) Xeon(R) Gold 5416S.
 In Fig.~\ref{fig:nbody}, we show snapshots of our $N$-body simulation for inspirals in CDM and SIDM environments.

+For the initialization of DM velocities, we adopt spherical equilibrium initial conditions with an isotropic velocity dispersion.
+Firstly, we have the total gravitational potential, given by:

+where $\Phi_{\rm DM}$ denotes the gravitational potential of DM and the second term is the contribution of the central BH with mass $M_{\rm BH}$.
+Given the number density $\nu(r)\equiv \rho_{\rm DM}(r)/m_{\rm DM}$ and $\Psi(r)$, we evaluate the isotropic distribution function $f(E)$ using the Eddington inversion formula~\cite{10.1093/mnras/76.7.572}, given in its standard integral form as

+where $E$ denotes the binding energy.
+In practice, $\Psi(r)$ and $\nu(r)$ are tabulated on a logarithmically spaced radial grid, and the derivatives ${\rm d}\nu/{\rm d}\Psi$ and ${\rm d^2}\nu/{\rm d}\Psi^2$ are computed numerically on this grid.
+We have verified that the resulting distribution function is non-negative over the sampled energy range.
+Accordingly, we then sample particles from this obtained phase-space distribution as follows~\cite{Errani:2019sey}: first, clump radii are obtained through an inverse sampling method from the cumulative distribution function defined from \eqref{eq:mass_profile} as $M(r)/M(r_{\rm max})$, where $r_{\rm max}$ is determined from the condition:

+where $N_{\rm tot} = 32^3$ is the total number of DM clumps considered for our simulations.
+Qualitatively, $r_{\rm max}$ represents the position of the last DM clump.